MinLL/MinAI/nsfw.md

 * NPC's can pinch the player's nipples if they want.
 This event needs to be expanded.
 It's pretty simple at the moment.

 ### (In Development) Diary of Mine (DoM, PAH, HSH, AYGAS)
-* Slave context, character info, and events exposed to AIFF/Sapient NPCs
+* Slave context, character info, and events exposed to AIFF/Sapient NPC's
 * Slave actions - TBD